tuchk4/forgekit/README.md

 * Feature - function that accept properties and return new properties
 * Feature.propTypes - same as React component *propTypes*
-* Feature.defaultProps - same as React component *deafultProps*
+* Feature.defaultProps - same as React component *defaultProps*
 * Feature.postForge - function that is executed after all features have been applied.
 Accept properties and return new properties

 ## Forgekit api